kammitama5/kammitama5.github.io/_posts/2020-06-12-Friday-June-12th.md

 - The most interesting concept design classes I ever had were some of the worldbuilding ones.
 Specifically, they were based around *ideas*.
 What if the characters lived in a world of depleted resources, but in the future?
 What would be the currency of the future, given this constraint?
 What would forms of energy look like?
 What would houses and infrastructure look like?
-These questions are so applicable to the field of AI today.
+These questions are so applicable to the field of AI today, and we can draw from existing sources in fields like economics or sociology to make predictions.
 - What's unfortunate is that they're so applicable but I never have anyone to TALK TO about these things.
 The film people aren't particularly interested in AI (they're too busy looking at new cameras and as I explained in another post, they see themselves more so as craftsmen and artists than as part of the world of AI/tech!) and the AI people don't particularly see the value of critical film theory.
 I don't know if they've quite figured out the connection between the two just yet.
 A few of us are starting to ask questions, though, and I'm already a part of a book club and a film club that is meeting this summer to talk about these things; race, culture and technology and how it relates to ourselves (as techies; one group is geared towards software engineers in tech, and the other is geared towards computer scientists).